 - Bachelor of Music (BM)

 Study of the harp is centered on the broad experiences of our faculty who provide students with rigorous instruction tailored to their needs and goals as a musician.
-We seek to develop students’ talents to the highest musical and professional levels through private lessons, coaching, instrumental technique, a range of performance opportunities, and more.
+We seek to develop students’ talents to the highest musical and professional levels through private lessons, a range of performance opportunities, and more.
 The bachelor of music program in harp encompasses private instruction leading to thorough development in technique, style, musicianship, interpretation, pedagogy, and repertoire coupled with essential opportunities to perform in chamber and improvisational ensembles, contemporary music ensembles, and orchestras.
 The program includes the weekly harp seminar, harp ensemble, and courses in music theory and music history.

 Conservatory faculty maintain active performance schedules while remaining accessible and committed to their students.
 Individual instruction is paramount to helping students develop their mechanical, technical, stylistic, psychological, and musical skills.

 “The harp is an interesting instrument to study because it is generally perceived as somewhat underserved, underheard ... perhaps even underappreciated.
 That makes it even more important [for students] to get really thorough, comprehensive, serious training.”Yolanda Kondonassis, Assistant Professor of Harp